I believe the Tánaiste is taking Question No. 81 with Questions Nos. 91, 92 and 109 in the names of Deputies Broughan, Howlin and Boyd Barrett.

 At the Foreign Affairs Council in which I participated in Brussels yesterday EU Ministers discussed the humanitarian situation in Yemen, the difficulties aid agencies faced in attempting to reach those in need and what the European Union could do to help to alleviate the crisis.
 We are particularly concerned about the recent violence in Hodeidah which is the entry point for an estimated 70% of goods imported into Yemen.
 Ireland and the European Union strongly support the efforts of the UN envoy Martin Griffiths who is working to bring the parties together for a new round of peace talks which may take place before the end of this month.
 At the request of the United Nations, Sweden stands ready to host such talks.
 The United Kingdom which currently leads on the Yemen file at the UN Security Council is also making efforts to bring this about, for which I thank it.

 Ireland is doing what it can to address the devastating humanitarian situation and try to help to alleviate the suffering of the Yemeni people.
 Since 2015, it has provided almost €16.5 million in humanitarian assistance for Yemen.
-This includes a contribution of €4 million made this year to the UN Yemen Humanitarian Fund which provides assistance in the areas of education, logistics, food security, nutrition and health.
+This includes a contribution of €4 million made this year to the UN Yemen humanitarian fund which provides assistance in the areas of education, logistics, food security, nutrition and health.
 Ireland also provides humanitarian support for Yemen through its contributions to EU funds.
 Since the beginning of the conflict in 2015, the European Union has contributed a total of €438 million to Yemen which includes humanitarian, development, stabilisation and resilience support.
 On 6 November Commissioner Stylianides announced an additional provision of €90 million in assistance for Yemen, bringing the total this year to €118 million.

 Ireland is using its leverage in other multilateral fora to focus on the situation in Yemen.
 At the Human Rights Council in September 2017 Ireland was part of a core group of countries which ensured the establishment of a group of eminent experts on Yemen to investigate alleged violations of human rights and contraventions of international humanitarian law by all parties to the conflict.
-In September of this year Ireland worked to ensure the extension of the mandate of the group for another year to allow the group more time to complete their valuable work.
+In September of this year Ireland worked to ensure the extension of the mandate of the group for another year to allow the group more time to complete its valuable work.
 I assure the House that we will continue to support all efforts to bring an end to the violence and to alleviate the humanitarian situation.

-Deputy Collins has an extra 30 seconds because I did not call him at the start – my apologies.
+Deputy Niall Collins has an extra 30 seconds because I did not call him at the start – my apologies.

 The conflict in Yemen has taken a disproportionate toll on the civilian population.
 As the Tánaiste is aware, almost four years of war has resulted in the world's greatest humanitarian crisis.
 The UN reports that 17.8 million people are currently categorised as food insecure, including 8.4 million who are categorised as severely food insecure.
 At the same time the country is suffering the worst cholera crisis in modern history.
 The unrelenting violence in the city port of Hodeida has impacted on the availability of food and essential supplies.
 Government regulations have hampered all port commercial activities relating to imports.